vymao/SNVCurate/README.md

 - `-dbsnp`: dbSNP database VCF path (default = `/home/mk446/BiO/Install/GATK-bundle/dbsnp_147_b37_common_all_20160601.vcf`).
 - `-scatter`: Number of interval files (splits calling into genomic intervals to speed computation) (default = 50).
 - `-r1`: The lower range index bound for BAMs to submit from the csv file (default = 1).
 Index 1 is the lowest.
-- `-r2`: The lower range index bound for BAMs to submit from the csv file (default = 100000).
+- `-r2`: The upper range index bound for BAMs to submit from the csv file (default = 100000).

 2. `MuSE_read.py`: Wrapper script to run the MuSE pipeline for somatic mutation calling.
 ```